El Golfo - The Green Lake in Lanzarote

 El Golfo - A quiet village in Lanzarote

 The name El Golfo actually belongs to the small village situated in the close proximity of the lagoon.

 This used to be a fishing village and some fishing is still being done today, so after visiting this side of the coast you can make a stop in the village for lunch.

-Best thing to try here is fish dishes and seafood, which are supposed to be some of the freshest in Lanzarote.
+The best thing to try here is fish dishes and seafood, which are supposed to be some of the freshest in Lanzarote.

 The atmosphere of the restaurants here is very different from what you would find in most resorts and many locals eat in the restaurants here, so it's interesting to try a new experience.

 There's even a small hotel in the village, called El Hotelito del Golfo, where you can spend a few quiet days in Lanzarote, away from the noisy resorts.